eCommerce Grant Scheme

-This scheme aims at encouraging and supporting enterprises to increase their competitiveness by addressing this gap by adopting e-commerce through online sales in their operations.
-It is targeted at micro enterprises, small enterprises and medium sized enterprises.
+It is targeted at micro-enterprises, small enterprises, and medium-sized enterprises.
 This scheme remains operational until 31st December 2020 subject to availability of funds.

 The end product shall be an e-commerce website or mobile application that will include a content management system that must comply with the current industry standard e-commerce security practices.

 - Domain name registration

 - Hosting fees

 - Content management system(CMS) software including required licenses

 - E-commerce website and or mobile application design in line with the brand identity of the organisation

 - Other setup fees including setting up and configuration of the CMS system, system design customisation and development, integration with payment system, implementation of the required security features testing, and go live.